-During a mediation process, the mediator will not make findings of fact or determinations but will instead lead the parties towards reaching agreement on the resolution of the Complaint.
+During a mediation process the mediator will not make findings of fact or determinations of wrongdoing but will instead lead the parties towards reaching agreement on the resolution of the Complaint.

-4.5.3 Investigation
+4.3.3 Investigation

-The Chief People Officer may appoint an independent investigator (either external or internal to the University) to make findings of fact in relation the Complaint.
+The Chief People Officer may appoint an independent investigator to make findings of fact in relation the Complaint.